 Chapter 7.
-How to Act as a Backup Domain Controller in a Purely Samba Controlled Domain
+Samba Backup Domain Controller to Samba Domain Control

 7.1.
 Prerequisite Reading

 Before you continue reading in this chapter, please make sure that you are comfortable with configuring a Samba PDC as described in the Samba-PDC-HOWTO.